redhat-benelux/AToOCP/README.md

 git clone https://github.com/redhat-benelux/tower-deploy_on-ocp.git
 ```

-Then modify the "inventory" file to match your needs.
+Then modify the "*inventory*" file to match your needs.
 This file has been slighty reorganized for the sake of clarity and the comments are self-explanatory:
 ```
 localhost ansible_connection=local
 #ansible_python_interpreter="/usr/bin/env python3"